SydneyMW/171Project/README.md

 ### 4. Model 1 &mdash; Logistic Regression
 The first model we chose to test and create with our pre-processed data is a logistic regression model.

-The following code is to generate and fit the model on the training data:
+The following code in the [preprocess_logreg_neuralnet notebook](./3_preprocess_logreg_neuralnet.ipynb) is to generate and fit the model on the training data:
 ```
 logreg = LogisticRegression()
 logreg.fit(X_train_mm, y_train)